ALL RECENT VICTORIES

 Client is charged with both a misdemeanor and felony domestic violence charge in Quincy District Court after his girlfriend calls the police and tells them he assaulted her.
 When police arrived they found the victim in her nightgown about 100 yards away from the house.
 She was upset and told the police he told her he would kill her.
 Client was served with an emergency restraining order.
 CASE DISMISSED

-Client is charged with Domestic Assault and Battery in Hingham District Court after a neighbor hears arguing and calls police.
+Client is charged with Domestic Assault and Battery in Hingham District Court after a neighbor hears arguing and calls the police.
 Police arrive and are told that the alleged victim had been pushed into a wall by the client.
 CASE DISMISSED

 Client is charged with domestic assault and battery in Stoughton District Court.
 Client is on probation when the victim claims he got physical and pushed her.
 She stated he yelled at her and was abusive.
 Client was arrested.
 Case Dismissed.